NVIDIA/aistore/python/aistore/sdk/README.md

 ```

-Deleting an ETL deletes all pods created by Kuberenetes for the ETL as well as any specifications for the ETL on Kubernetes.
+Deleting an ETL deletes all pods created by Kubernetes for the ETL as well as any specifications for the ETL on Kubernetes.
 Consequently, deleted ETLs cannot be started again and will need to be re-initialized.

 > For an interactive demo, refer [here](https://github.com/NVIDIA/aistore/blob/master/python/aistore/examples/sdk/sdk-etl-tutorial.ipynb).

-### More Examples

-For more in-depth examples, please see [AIStore Python SDK Examples Directory](https://github.com/NVIDIA/aistore/blob/master/python/aistore/examples/).

 ### API Documentation